CopernicaMarketingSoftware/Documentation/SMTPeter/bounce-handling.md

 }
 ````

-In the above example you do supply an envelope address, so you could receive
+In the above example you do supply an envelope address, so you will receive
 out-of-office replies and other types of bounces.
 The "trackbounces"
 setting is also set to true, which means that SMTPeter is going to intercept,
 process and log all bounces and forward them to you.
 However, the DSN